santiment/academy/src/docs/metrics/deribit/deribit-perpetual-funding-rate/index.md

 The Deribit perpetual contract features a continuous measurement of the difference between the mark price of the contract and the Deribit BTC Index.
 The percentage difference between these two price levels is the basis for the 8-hourly funding rate that is applied to all outstanding perpetual contracts.

-More details on Binance [web-site](https://legacy.deribit.com/pages/docs/perpetual).
+More details on Deribit [web-site](https://legacy.deribit.com/pages/docs/perpetual).

 ---